-The Swiss Childhood Cancer Registry (SCCR) is the national population-based cancer registry for children and adolescents in Switzerland.
+The Swiss Childhood Cancer Registry (SCCR) is the national population - based cancer registry for children and adolescents in Switzerland.
 New cancer diagnoses, clinical information, details on treatment and long-term follow-up (survival, second primary neoplasms and late effects) have been registered in the SCCR since 1976.
-This year, 2016, the SCCR celebrates its 40th birthday!
 With many associated research projects and through close collaboration with clinicians it contributes to understanding the causes of cancer in children, improving follow-up care and reducing late effects.

 The SCCR is located at the Institute of Social and Preventive Medicine (ISPM) at the University of Bern.
 It is operated jointly by the Swiss Paediatric Oncology Group (SPOG) and the University of Bern.
 Since 1976, all nine Swiss paediatric haematology-oncology centres report newly diagnosed cases to the registry and send annual updates on clinical follow-up.
 Since 2007, the SCCR also collects supplementary data from other sources, including cantonal cancer registries, other hospitals, pathology laboratories and the Swiss Federal Statistical Office (SFSO).
-As of 31st December 2014, data from 9353 cases (diagnosed in 9225 patients) have been registered.
+As of 31st December 2016, data from of 10391 cases (diagnosed in 10250 patients) have been registered.